pavopax/mit-brigham-hackathon/README.md

 Intro
 ===============================================================================
-This project contains R programs to:
+This repository contains R programs to:

   * download OpenEpic/FHIR Electronic Medical Record data, and
   * combine it with some simulated data